bulletmark/pinstall/README.md

 Note in this example that [pyenv](https://github.com/pyenv/pyenv) installed Python 3.7.17 because that was the latest 3.7 version available (at the time of writing).

+## Management of pyenv versions

+[Pyenv](https://github.com/pyenv/pyenv) gives you the handy ability to install multiple versions of Python.
+There is no easy/quick way to update all those versions unless you update each manually.
+So pinstall offers a `pyenv` command to update your installed pyenv versions.
+Just run `pinstall pyenv` to check your versions and update any which have a newer minor version.
+E.g. if you have 3.7.3 installed and 3.7.4 is available then `pinstall pyenv` will invoke `pyenv` to install 3.7.4.
+You can also run `pinstall pyenv -p` to purge any older/superceded versions, i.e. to remove 3.7.3 in this example.

+`pinstall pyenv` also does something else each time you run it.
+It creates or updates major version links.
+E.g. after installing 3.7.4 as in the above example, `pinstall pyenv` will also create a link in your `pyenv` versions directory `3.7 -> 3.7.4`.
+This allows you to create a virtual environment in two ways:

+1. `pinstall venv -P 3.7.4` will created a virtual environment using 3.7.4 permanently.

+2. `pinstall venv -P 3.7` will created a virtual environment using the link 3.7 which initially points to 3.7.4 but will automatically use 3.7.5 when/if the minor version gets updated (i.e. after you have done a later `pinstall pyenv` to find and install a new 3.7.5).

+Note if you don't use `pinstall pyenv` to update your `pyenv` versions and always only manage them via `pyenv` directly then `pinstall venv -P 3.7` will still work but in this case `pyenv` simply dereferences 3.7 to 3.7.4 immediately to create the virtual enviroment, i.e. the same as if you typed `pinstall venv -P 3.7.4` explicitly.

 ## Installation